Mental health

 Omicron variant restrictions

-From December 2021 to January 2022 widespread restrictions were introduced due to outbreaks of the Omicron variant across the nation, including through the Christmas and New Year period.
-The restrictions stopped short of full lockdown but included measures such as mandatory mask wearing, and vaccination requirements in public places and across certain industries.
-The jurisdictions effected included Vic in November 2021 (Vic Premier 2021, Vic DHHS 2021j), Qld in December 2021 (QLD Health 2022), NSW in January 2022 (NSW Premier 2021a, NSW Health 2021a, NSW Health 2021b), and WA in January 2022 (WA Gov 2022a, WA Gov 2022b).
+From December 2021 to January 2022 widespread restrictions were introduced due to outbreaks of the Omicron variant nationally, including through the Christmas and New Year period.
+Restrictions stopped short of full lockdown, but included measures such as mandatory mask wearing and vaccination requirements in public places and across certain industries.
+The jurisdictions affected included Vic in November 2021 (Vic Premier 2021), Qld in December 2021 (Qld Health 2022), NSW in January 2022 (NSW Premier 2021, NSW Health 2021a, NSW Health 2021b), and WA in January 2022 (WA Gov 2022a, WA Gov 2022b).

 East coast flooding Qld, NSW, and Vic

-From February 2022 widespread flooding affected the east coast of Australia with Qld, NSW, and Vic heavily impacted.
-Commonwealth and state governments provided additional support for mental health services in affected regions, including support for local mental health services and additional support for the mental health of children and young people (BOM 2022, QRA 2022, the department 2022c, NSW Health 2022b, QLD Gov 2022b).
+From February 2022 widespread flooding occurred across the east coast of Australia, with Qld, NSW, and Vic heavily impacted.
+Australian and state governments provided additional support for mental health services in affected regions, including support for local mental health services and additional support for the mental health of children and young people (BOM 2022, QRA 2022, Department of Health and Aged Care 2022c, NSW Health 2022b, Qld Gov 2022b).

 Vaccination rates began to meet state targets, restrictions eased

-From February 2022 restrictions were progressively eased across Australia as vaccination rates began to meet state targets.
-In April NSW restrictions were eased as booster uptake passed 50% and hospitalisation and ICU rates decreased (NSW premier 2022).
-At the same time restrictions were eased in Vic as two-thirds of Victorians aged 16 years and over had received three doses of the COVID-19 vaccine (Vic DHHS 2022), in Qld as 90% of Queenslanders aged 12 and over were fully vaccinated (QLD Gov 2022a) and in WA as the booster uptake reached over 80% (WA Gov 2022c).
-September 2022 also marked another major easing of restrictions as in most states and territories the self-isolation period was reduced from 7 to 5 days and mask wearing requirements were reduced (NSW Health 2022a, Vic Premier 2022, Qld Gov 2022a, WA Gov 2022d).
+From February 2022 restrictions were progressively eased as vaccination rates began to meet state targets.
+In April: NSW booster uptake passed 50% and hospitalisation and ICU rates decreased (NSW premier 2022).
+Two-thirds of Victorians aged 16 years and over had received three doses of the vaccine (Vic DHHS 2022).
+90% of Queenslanders aged 12 and over were fully vaccinated (Qld Gov 2022a).
+WA booster uptake reached over 80% (WA Gov 2022c).
+September 2022 also marked another major easing of restrictions as in most jurisdictions the self-isolation period was reduced from 7 to 5 days and mask wearing requirements were reduced (NSW Health 2022a, Vic Premier 2022, Qld Gov 2022a, WA Gov 2022d).

 Mandatory isolation period ends

-From October 2022 self-isolation at home was no longer mandatory if individuals tested positive for COVID-19 in all states and territories in Australia (PM Gov 2022).
-Those who work in high-risk settings such as health and aged care were still required to isolate if they tested positive.
-The Pandemic Leave Disaster Payment also ceased during this time, with the exception of individuals who work in high-risk settings who required particular support: aged care, health care and disability care (PM Gov 2022).
+From October 2022 self-isolation at home was no longer mandatory if individuals tested positive for COVID-19 in all states and territories (PM Gov 2022).
+Those working in high-risk settings, such as health and aged care, were still required to isolate if they tested positive.
+The Pandemic Leave Disaster Payment also ceased during this time, with the exception of individuals working in high-risk settings who required particular support: aged care, health care and disability care (PM Gov 2022).

 Additional 10 mental health sessions cease

-Additional changes were made to MBS in 2023 as Australia transitioned into the next phase of living with the COVID-19 virus.
-The temporary expansion of the Better Access initiative, which allowed Australians to access 10 additional individual Medicare-subsidised psychological therapy sessions (i.e. 11–20) ceased on 1 January 2023 (the department 2022e).
-Patients no longer needed a new referral to access Better Access sessions from 1 January 2023.
+Additional changes were made to MBS in 2023 as Australia transitioned into the next phase of the pandemic.
+The temporary expansion of the Better Access initiative, which allowed Australians to access 10 additional individual Medicare-subsidised psychological therapy sessions ceased on 1 January 2023 (Department of Health and Aged Care 2022e).
+Consumers no longer needed a new referral to access Better Access sessions from 1 January 2023.

 Addition of MBS items under Better Access initiative

 Family and carer participation MBS items were introduced under the Better Access initiative from 1 March 2023.
-These items enable providers to deliver up to two Medicare-subsidised services per calendar year to individuals other than the patient, recognising the important role that family members and carers play in supporting people with mental illness (the department 2023a).
-Additionally, case conferencing items were introduced on 1 July 2023 to allow eligible providers to organise and coordinate or participate in case conferences to discuss a patient’s mental health care.
+These items enable providers to deliver up to two Medicare-subsidised services per calendar year to individuals other than the consumer, recognising the important role that family members and carers play in supporting people with mental illness (Department of Health and Aged Care 2023a).
+Additionally, case conferencing items were introduced on 1 July 2023 to allow eligible providers to organise and coordinate or participate in case conferences to discuss a consumer’s mental health care.

 Medicare-subsidised services and mental health prescriptions